 💮 Social Security has some special doctor rules called Acceptable Medical Source

 💮 It be can easier to pass a review if you have at least one who doctor is an Acceptable Medical Source.

 💮 If none of your doctors are an acceptable medical source, it is still possible to pass a review, but they will usually send you to be evaluated by a Social Security doctor before any decision gets made, and this doctor’s opinion may be given extra consideration.

 💮 When visiting a new doctor it is a really (really!) good idea to collect and read their treatment notes so you can see if this doctor is able to accurately record your condition.

 💮 If possible, keep copies of all your own medical records.
 Doctor’s offices will not keep your records forever and sometimes a practice can move or close or purge old files.
 Some people lose their records this way.

 💮 Don’t rely on online records or visit summaries.
-Request your full records with all treatment notes.
+If possible, request your full records with all treatment notes.

 💮 Ask your doctor her plans for retirement or relocation.
 This will give you time to plan ahead so you can find a good new doctor and don’t have a gap in treatment (Social Security will look to see that you are in regular treatment).